Johnny Mathis: Career achievements

 Mathis, Bob Dylan, Barbra Streisand, Tony Bennett, Billy Joel, and Bruce Springsteen are Columbia Records' longest-tenured artists.
 With the exception of a four-year break to record for Mercury Records in the mid-1960s, Mathis has been with Columbia throughout his career, from 1956 to 1963 and since 1968.

-Five of Mathis' albums have been on the Billboard charts simultaneously, an achievement equaled by only three other singers: Frank Sinatra, Barry Manilow, and (posthumously) Prince.
+Five of Mathis's albums have been on the Billboard charts simultaneously, an achievement equaled by only three other singers: Frank Sinatra, Barry Manilow, and (posthumously) Prince.
 Mathis has released 200 singles and had 71 songs chart worldwide.

+On April 16, 2024, Mathis's 1957 hit song "Chances Are" was inducted into the National Recording Registry by Librarian of Congress Dr. Carla Hayden & the NRR Board.
+"Librarian of Congress Carla Hayden today named 25 recordings as audio treasures worthy of preservation for all time based on their cultural, historical or aesthetic importance in the nation’s recorded sound heritage."
+The 2024 list included other luminaries such as Gene Autry, Blondie, ABBA, The Chicks, and Johnny's good friend the late Bill Withers, just to name a few.

+"Johnny Mathis: Johnny's Greatest Hits", which was released in March 1958, was historically the first ever Greatest Hits album, and a tradition that has continued throughout the music industry ever since.
+The album debuted at #1 on the Billboard Pop Album for three consecutive weeks, continued in various positions for almost 490 weeks (almost 10 years), and was certified 3× Platinum in November 1999 by the RIAA (Recording Industry Association of America®).

 Other appearances

 Mathis has taped 12 of his own television specials and made over 300 television guest appearances, 54 of them on The Tonight Show.
 Tonight Show host Johnny Carson said, "Johnny Mathis is the best ballad singer in the world."
 On March 29, 2007, Mathis appeared on the show with Carson's successor, Jay Leno, to sing "The Shadow of Your Smile" with saxophonist Dave Koz.
-Through the years, Mathis's songs (or parts of them) have been heard in more than 100 TV shows and films around the globe.
+Through the years, Mathis's songs (or parts of them) have been heard in more than 100 TV shows and films worldwide.
 His 1998 appearance on the Live by Request broadcast on A&E had the largest television viewing audience of the series.
 In 1989, Mathis sang the theme for the ABC daytime soap opera Loving.

-Mathis served as narrator for '51 Dons, a 2014 documentary film about the integrated and undefeated 1951 San Francisco Dons football team.
+Mathis served as narrator for '51 Dons, a 2014 documentary film about the integrated and the undefeated 1951 San Francisco Dons football team.
 The team was denied a chance to play in a bowl game because it refused to agree not to play its two African-American players, Ollie Matson and Burl Toler, who were childhood friends of Mathis.

 Mathis appeared in the Season 14 finale of Criminal Minds, "Truth or Dare", playing himself.
 He also played himself in the 2017 film Just Getting Started.